What Is End to End Testing: E2E Testing Framework with Examples

 End-to-end testing is a Software testing methodology to test an application flow from start to end.
 The purpose of End to end testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

 Nobody wants to be known for their mistakes and their negligence, and same is the case with the Testers.
 When the Testers are assigned an application to test, from that moment, they take the responsibility and the application also acts as a platform to show their practical and technical testing knowledge.

 So, to describe it technically, to ensure that testing is done completely, it is necessary to perform “End to End testing”.

-In this article, we will learn what is End to End Testing, how it’s done, why it’s necessary, what are the matrices used, how to create an end to end specific test cases and some few other important aspects also.
-We will also learn about System testing and compare it with End to End testing.
+In this tutorial, we will learn what is End to End Testing, how it’s done, why it’s necessary, what are the matrices used, how to create an end to end specific test cases and some few other important aspects also.
+We will also learn about System testing and compare it with End to End test..

 What You Will Learn:

 End-to-end testing is a Software testing methodology to test an application flow from start to end.
 The purpose of this testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

 It is performed from start to finish under real-world scenarios like communication of the application with hardware, network, database and other applications.